StevenClontz/clontz.org/pages/4_other.md

 ---
 layout: page
-title: "Programming"
+title: "Other Projects"
 description: "hello world"
 header-img: "img/code-bg.png"
-permalink: /code/
+permalink: /projects/
 show-navbar: true
 ---

+I've been known to dabble in a few other areas, in particular entrepreneurship and software development.

-My work in software development covers a variety of platforms and languages, including Ruby, Python, and Javascript.
+My programming experience covers a variety of platforms and languages, including Ruby, Python, and Javascript.
 Naturally, a lot my work in those languages involves web development, but I've been known to hack on a few other types of projects